godotengine/godot-docs/tutorials/scripting/gdscript/warnings/int_as_enum_without_match.rst

 .. code-block:: none

-    Cannot %s %s as Enum "%s": no enum member has matching value.
+    Cannot cast 3 as Enum "MyClass.MyEnum": no enum member has matching value.

 The default warning level for this warning is **Warn**.